 Along with manually requesting a statement credit, check or direct deposit, a number of cards allow you to set up automatic cash back redemption.
 If your card allows automatic redemption, your cash back is generally distributed at set times or after you’ve earned a certain amount.

 The Capital One Quicksilver Cash Rewards Credit Card, for example, allows you to schedule automatic cash back redemptions via statement credit or check at a set time once per year or once you’ve reached a cash back earnings threshold ($25, $50, $100, $200, $500 or $1,500).

 Even some cards designed for credit-builders, like the Credit One Bank American Express® Card, allow automatic redemption as a statement credit, offering those looking to improve their financial habits a “set-it-and-forget-it” cash back savings tool that will periodically knock off a chunk of their credit card balance.

 Travel, gift cards and merchandise on an issuer’s online portal

 Most credit card issuers also give you the option of redeeming your cash back through a rewards portal for online shopping or as gift cards to select department stores, restaurants, video streaming services and more.

-The Discover it® Cash Back card, for example, lets you redeem your cash back for gift cards from shopping partners once you’ve earned $5 in cash back (gift cards range from $5 to $200, in increments of $5).
+The Discover it® Cash Back card, for example, allows you to redeem your cash back for gift cards from shopping partners once you’ve earned $5 in cash back (gift cards range from $5 to $200, in increments of $5).

 The Amazon Prime Rewards Visa Signature card* lets you redeem your points for purchases on Amazon.com, as a statement credit or deposit, or for gift cards and travel – all at a rate of 1 cent per point.

 The option to use your rewards for travel is common among cash back cards that fulfill its rewards as points.
 The Chase Freedom Unlimited is a great example of such a card.
 With this card, you can earn unlimited cash back at a rate of 1.5 percent cash back on all other purchases, which translates to 1.5 points per dollar if redeemed for travel in the Chase Ultimate Rewards portal.